thu-tram/mangg-may-tinh/routing/distance-vector.md

 With this fix, the loop will still exist for some time, but eventually, all the costs will reach 16 (infinity).
 Let's watch this in action.

 The costs are increasing with every advertisement.
-Eventually, R1 advertises to R2: ``I'm R1, and A is 14 away from me.''
+Eventually, R1 advertises to R2: "I'm R1, and A is 14 away from me."
 R2 accepts (per Rule 2) and updates its cost to 15.

 <img width="900px" src="/assets/routing/2-086-infinity11.png">

-R2 advertises to R3: ``I'm R2, and A is 15 away from me.''
+R2 advertises to R3: "I'm R2, and A is 15 away from me."
 R3 accepts (per Rule 2), but instead of updating its cost to 16, the cost is updated to infinity.

 <img width="900px" src="/assets/routing/2-087-infinity12.png">

-Next, R3 advertises to R1: ``I'm R3, and A is infinity away from me.''
+Next, R3 advertises to R1: "I'm R3, and A is infinity away from me."
 R1 accepts (per Rule 2), and now R1 also has a cost of infinity.
 (Note: This advertisement looks just like poison, though the infinity originated from counting to infinity instead of detecting a failure.)

 <img width="900px" src="/assets/routing/2-088-infinity13.png">

-Finally, R1 advertises to R2: ``I'm R1, and A is infinity away from me.''
+Finally, R1 advertises to R2: "I'm R1, and A is infinity away from me."
 R2 accepts (per Rule 2), and now all the routers have a cost of infinity.

 <img width="900px" src="/assets/routing/2-089-infinity14.png">